Building a Customer Centric Culture with Annette Pedroza

 Driving Customer Engagement With Brand Involvement

 Annette finds that one of the greatest ways to build a customer centric culture is to become involved with the employees who drive customer success.
-Setting realistic customer centred goals and holding each other accountable for completion of those goals can also help to build a more customer centric culture.
+Setting realistic customer centered goals and holding each other accountable for completion of those goals can also help to build a more customer centric culture.
 To demonstrate this, Annette tells a story about working with a team of engineers and connecting them with their customers who were using their engineered products.
 In doing so, they were able to improve product design based on direct customer feedback.
 Annette says, “Really at the end of the day, the goal was to get everyone thinking in a customer way rather than just doing things the way they always had before.”
 Aligning a company with its customer centric values and becoming more involved with the internal workings of the brand are crucial to monetary success.

 To learn more about the secrets to building a customer centric culture, check out the Customer Service Secrets podcast episode below, and be sure to subscribe for new episodes each Thursday.